 A modified Gauss-Bonnet (MGB) gravity \cite{cognola,nojiri,nojiri2,nojiri3,elizalde2} is a class of modified gravity models in which the gravitational action is a general function of two variables: the Ricci scalar $R$ and the Gauss-Bonnet invariant

-This class of models was shown to be ghost free \cite{comelli,navarro}.
 The functional dependence on $R$ and $\mathcal{G}$ can be further constrained by physical requirements.
 In a cosmological context it is natural to require that the second Friedmann equation is linear in $\dot{H}$.
 Then, in addition to the Einstein-Hilbert term the gravitational Lagrangian can contain a function of $R$ and $\mathcal{G}$ of the form $f(J)$ depending only on one invariant \cite{gao}

 normalized so that $J^2=H^2$ for a spatially flat cosmology at background level.
 The Friedmann equations in this case become very simple: the left-hand side of the first Friedmann equation, in addition to the usual $H^2$ term contains a general function of $H$.